-4.1 The following worksheets should be populated prior to running the Toolkit:

-• 0 - Input Sheet:

-Used for setting up the Toolkit including any definitions of parameters for Analysis Period, preferred output chart type, number and names of Condition Bands, number and names of Homogenous Asset Groups, number, name and description of Treatments.

-• 1 - Homogenous Asset Groups:

-• Inventory data and condition distribution for each asset group at the start of the year of analysis need to be loaded into this worksheet.

-• 2 - Transition Matrices:

-- This worksheet is used to define, edit and view Transition Probability Matrices (TPMs), which are used in the Toolkit to model the deterioration of assets. - A Transition Probability Matrix embodies all information necessary to model the annual deterioration of a particular homogeneous asset group.

-• 3 - Treatment Effects & Costs:

-- Treatment Effects and Treatment Unit Costs are specified in this worksheet. - 4 Treatment Strategies: - The proportion of assets to be treated in each year by a particular Treatment is specified in this worksheet.
+- 4.1 The following worksheets should be populated prior to running the Toolkit: - 0 Input Sheet: - Used for setting up the Toolkit including any definitions of parameters for Analysis Period, preferred output chart type, number and names of Condition Bands, number and names of Homogenous Asset Groups, number, name and description of Treatments. - 1 Homog Asset Groups: - Inventory data and condition distribution for each asset group at the start of the year of analysis need to be loaded into this worksheet. - 2 Transition Matrices: - This worksheet is used to define, edit and view Transition Probability Matrices (TPMs), which are used in the Toolkit to model the deterioration of assets. - A Transition Probability Matrix embodies all information necessary to model the annual deterioration of a particular homogeneous asset group. - 3 Treatment Effects & Costs: - o Treatment Effects and Treatment Unit Costs are specified in this worksheet. - 4 Treatment Strategies: - The proportion of assets to be treated in each year by a particular Treatment is specified in this worksheet. - 5 Budgets: - o Budget options can be defined for each Treatment in this worksheet. - 6 Performance Targets: - Performance Targets can be defined for each Treatment in this worksheet.

-• 5 - Budgets:

-o Budget options can be defined for each Treatment in this worksheet.

-• 6 - Performance Targets:

-• Performance Targets can be defined for each Treatment in this worksheet.